 - Analytics.
 It explains what customers are doing on the site, what interests them and what they do not like.
 This information is used to indicate necessary improvements to the web pages.
-Information like this can be determined based on the analysis of the heatmap of clicks or video sessions.
+Information like this can be determined based on analyzing the heatmap of clicks or video sessions.

 - CRO.
-After conversion optimization, it allows you to bring in more customers without increasing traffic.
+After conversion optimization, you can bring in more customers without increasing traffic.
 Web marketers use conversion rates to hypothesize why customers are reluctant to buy products or services from a particular company.
 Based on this data, you can decide what improvements to make to the site.

 What Does a Web Marketer Do?

 An experienced web marketer researches market trends and looks for the best website promotion options to increase targeted traffic.
-Working in digital marketing requires versatility and expertise in various areas, from content optimization to posting.
+Digital marketing requires versatility and expertise in various areas, from content optimization to posting.
 Here are positions within web marketing: